hansonrobotics/HEAD/src/faceshift_puppeteering/README.md

 # Critical
 The blender_api modification made it necessary that we specifiy mapping parameters between the two types of blendshapes(the one in sophia's rig and the blendshape of faceshift) that we used a specific model of the faceshift model to create a more suitable mapping.
-This made the total shapekeys being sent form the faceshift interface about 57.
-This are described in the faceshift profile found the template_rig folder.
+This made the total shapekeys being sent form the faceshift interface about 60.
+This are described in the faceshift profile named SophiaRig-60.fsrig found the template_rig folder.
 So be sure to have that otherwise it would give out an error saying that a certain shapekey is missing.
 And a mapping file is placed in the faceshift_puppeteering/sophia/shapekey_pairing.json

 # TODOs